MA home visit 2 leaving.jpg

 Unite is committed to empowering as many impoverished-yet-entrepreneurial widows as possible with loans, grants & mentorship to help them not only survive but THRIVE and achieve independence, dignity, self-respect and self-reliance.

-The cost of sponsoring one widow in need? $500.
+The cost of sponsoring one widow in need for one year? $500.
 Please email anne@uniteafricafoundation to learn more or CLICK HERE to donate any amount towards this program now.

 What does Sponsorship cover?